lsst-sitcom/sitcomtn-162/index.md

 Metadetection utilizes both inner and outer boundaries of cells, and does not duplicate objects from this overlap.
 However, there is also overlap between patches and tracts that Metadetection does not address, and this leads to duplicate objects within the object tables.
 Overlap between patches within the same tract is 2 cells wide, and duplicates are removed by removing objects found in the outer ring of cells of each patch.
 There is also significant overlap between tracts.
 Patches in tract 10463 that fully overlap with tract 10464 are ignored.
 After removing the fully overlapping patches, there’s still a 4 cell wide overlap on one side between tract 10463 and 10464.
 Overlapping cells are again removed.
 Currently, the WCS information is not enough to remove exact duplicates based on RA and DEC.
 Why this is the case requires further investigation.

 [Plot for Input Image Distribution]
+*Caption*: These three figures show the input image distribution for the patches, each composed of 484 cells, around A360 in the g, r, and i-bands.
+The red squares outline the inner patch boundaries, where the 2 cell overlap is visible.
+The three missing patches are due to processing errors when running Metadetection, though do not significantly overlap with the 0.5 degree radius around the BCG (cyan circle).

 [Plot for PSF ellipticity Distribution]
+*Caption*: PSF ellipticity distribution with one PSF realization per cell for the patches around A360 in the g, r, and i-bands.
+The red squares outline the inner patch boundaries.
+The general pattern is consistent with [PSF technote], especially in the r- and i-band.
+The mean ellipticities are 0.0563, 0.0689, and 0.0987 for the g, r, and i-bands, respectively.

 Note that for cell-based coadds, there is a single PSF model for each cell, realized at the center of the cell.
-The distribution of PSF ellipticities are seen in Fig. [...]
+The distribution of PSF ellipticities are seen in Fig. [...].

 ## Running Metadetection

-...
+Metadetection [cite foundational papers] is a shear calibration software focused on an empirical approach of artificially shearing images of galaxies to measure the response calibration matrix R, which is then applied to the unsheared images to calibrate their shear measurements.
+Metadetection is the sequel software to the original Metacalibration.
+The primary difference between the two is that while Metacalibration measures the shear response of individual objects for calibration, Metadetection is designed to detect and measure after the applied shear, resulting in 5 catalogs of shear types (non-sheared, in the plus/minus g1 direction, and in the plus/minus g2 direction).
+The main consequence of this is that since detection is shear-dependent [Sheldon 2020], the 5 Metadetection catalogs do not have necessarily the same objects, and cannot be matched to each other; shear is instead calibrated using the mean shape values.

+The default setting for measuring object shapes is `wmom` (weighted moments), used throughout this technote.
+Each shape measurement is a weighted average of the second moments using the three bands, g, r, and i.
+The weights for averaging across bands come from the inverse variance of the image.
+In a similar vein, the flux measurements are the zero moment of each object.
+Both the zero and second moments are weighted by a Gaussian with a FWHM of 1.2 arcseconds.

+Metadetection is currently being integrated into the LSST Science Pipelines as a pipeline task to fully utilize the cell-based coaddition based tasks in the pipeline structure.

-The Metadetection shear catalog for this technote was run on the w_2025_17 weekly stack version of the Pipeline, along with customized branches in `drp_tasks` and `metadetect` using the branch `u/mirarenee/meta_test`, since a few minor changes were needed to run Metadetection on more recent pipeline stacks.
+The Metadetection shear catalog for this technote was run on the `w_2025_17` weekly stack version of the Pipeline, along with customized branches in `drp_tasks` and metadetect using the branch `u/mirarenee/meta_test`, since a few minor changes were needed to run Metadetection on more recent pipeline stacks.

 The pipetask command used to generate the Metadetection catalog is found below: